aiSTROM -- A roadmap for developing a successful AI strategy: Strategic AI framework (aiSTROM)

 \subsection{Enabling a cultural shift through education}

 The employees directly involved with the AI implementation, either as managers or developers, should be knowledgeable of AI technologies.
-The technical experts in the AI team can also be part of the team that ensures the continuous education of not only the employees involved in the project, but the rest of the organization as well.
+The technical experts in the AI team can also be part of the team that ensures the continuous education of not only the employees involved in the project but the rest of the organization as well.
 Other employees, as far removed from the AI project as they might be, still contribute to the culture of the organization and thus help form the vision of the products or services, and they may even be the user of the AI system if it is related to internal processes.

-One way to achieve this internal education, is by setting up a centre of excellence within the organization, which is responsible for creating awareness and knowledge of AI technologies within the organization \citep{davenport2019set}.
+One way to achieve this internal education is by setting up a centre of excellence within the organization, which is responsible for creating awareness and knowledge of AI technologies within the organization \citep{davenport2019set}.
 According to Wilson Pang, Chief Technology Officer of Appen \citep{pang_2020}, these centres can be seen as think thanks, run by experts in AI.
 Having an AI centre of excellence can help enable a shift of the organization's culture to be inclusive of AI thinking, and hence let people embrace AI.
 When employees are educated, they can be involved in brainstorming workshops to help think about how to embed AI technologies in the organization.
 Through this, the organization is not just leveraging AI for competitive advantage, but embracing these technologies as a driving force of the organization, and letting go of legacy systems.
 Through education, employees can be empowered to be part of the AI strategy of the organization.

-In addition, when we build AI literacy among employees, they may replace their potential fears of being replaced, by the knowledge that AI can empower them (as discussed in Section \ref{sec:tech}), and how they can work in conjunction with the system in a symbiotic way.
+In addition, when AI literacy is stimulated among employees, they may replace their potential fears of being replaced, by the knowledge that AI can empower them (as discussed in Section \ref{sec:tech}), and how they can work in conjunction with the system in a symbiotic way.
 This promotes a culture of adoption. \citet{fountaine2019building} point out that `only 8\% of firms are engaging in core practices that support widespread adoption', which leads to a failure when the organization tries to scale up AI technologies.
-Creating an AI-culture that supports broad organization-wide adoption is essential.
+Creating an AI culture that supports broad organization-wide adoption is essential.